Phase probabilities in first-order transitions using machine learning: Probabilities of the ordered, coexistence, and disordered states

-\textit{Predictions and phase probabilities. ---} The remaining 25\% of the samples are used for predictions.
-Each configuration $i$ of size $L\times L$ sampled in MCPA simulations with energy $e$ is fed to the input of a trained network NN(L).
-The network outputs three numbers predicting membership of the ordered phase $p_{OS}^i(e)$, mixed phase $p_{MS}^i(e)$, and disordered phase $p_{DS}^i(e)$.
-The sum of these three numbers is equal to one.
-We repeat this process over the sample space, containing $N_{test}=2048$ samples with the given energy $e$.
-We calculated estimates of the probabilities $P_{xS}(e)$ averaging predictions $p_{xS}^i(e)$ over the sample space, $P_{xS}(e)=\sum_{i=1}^{N_{test}}p_{xS}^i(e)/N_{test}$, where $xS$ stands for one of the three phases, $OS, MS$, or $DS$.
-Thus, we obtain the probability functions $P_{OS}(e)$, $P_{MS}(e)$, and $P_{DS}(e)$, with $P_{OS}(e)+P_{MS}(e)+P_{DS}(e)=1$.
-Figures \ref{fig3} and \ref{fig4} show an example of phase probability estimation for model PM-10 and model PM-20, respectively, and present the results for both datasets, RD and MD.
-The network correctly predicts the phases of the models, and the smoothed sharp change in the probabilities near critical energies is explained by the finiteness of the system under study.
-The physics of some of the details is discussed in the last section ``Discussion''.
+where $xS$ stands for one of the three phases, $OS, CS$, or $DS$.
+Thus, we obtain the probability functions $P_{OS}(e)$, $P_{CS}(e)$, and $P_{DS}(e)$, with $P_{OS}(e)+P_{CS}(e)+P_{DS}(e)=1$.
+Figures \ref{fig4} and \ref{fig5} show an example of phase probability estimation for model PM-10 and model PM-20, respectively, and present the results for both datasets, RD and MD.
+The network correctly predicts the phases of the models, and the smoothed sharp change of probabilities near critical energies is explained by the finiteness of the system under study.
+Note that, to the best of our knowledge, phase probabilities have not been studied before.